 Host an At-Home Soirée

 Sometimes you’re living in the perfect engagement party venue.
 Invite friends and family to celebrate in the place you and your partner call home.“Keep it easy, breezy, and light,” says planner Jove Meyer of Jove Meyer Events, who also notes it can be a more cost-effective party plan.
-You can have a caterer manage the food, bartenders pour the drinks, and servers to pass hor d'oeuvres.
+You can have a caterer manage the food, bartenders pour the drinks, and servers pass hors d'oeuvres.
 “You don’t want to be working more than celebrating,” Meyer adds.

 Host a sustainable engagement party that gives back.
-Make sure all of your food is ethically sourced and buy decorations are from local artisans.
+Make sure all of your food is ethically sourced and buy decorations from local artisans.
 You can hand out scratch-off cards that donate to charity for party favors, and instead of engagement gifts, encourage your friends and family to make charitable contributions to organizations close to your heart.

 Surprise Your Guests